C-45 Expeditor ( source: RCAF)

 - February 5th: Less than 24 hours after the Carman crash, an RCAF Mustang fighter ran into a small plane on the tarmac at Edmonton's municipal airport severely injuring the student pilot and killing the civilian pilot.

 - February 19th: Two student flyers, an American and a Canadian, died when their RCAF training flight crashed into a field near Westbourne, Manitoba.

-Dominion Bridge also faced another loss that month.
+Dominion Bridge, too, faced another loss that month.
 Samuel Campbell, who started at the Winnipeg plant in 1912 and worked his way up to Vice President and Manager of Western Operations for the firm, died on February 13th, 1952.

-The CBC didn't have any physical casualties from the disaster but it did knock the national broadcaster offf the air, (this was two years before CBC TV was launched in Manitoba.)
+The CBC didn't have any physical casualties from the disaster, but it did knock the broadcaster off the air, (this was two years before CBC TV was launched in Manitoba.)
 All programming was cancelled until February 7th when a makeshift antennae was set up and they were back near full strength on February 11th.

 That doesn't sound too bad until you consider the major story that they did not get to cover for at least 24 hours after it happened: the death of King George and proclamation of Princess Elizabeth as Queen Elizabeth II on February 6th.